 The intent is to provide graduates with a solid grasp of information technology fundamentals as well as preparing them to contribute immediately in technical tasks such as: personal computer setup, maintenance, administration, and repair, and network implementation, administration, daily operations, security, and programming.

-- Provide the student with the theory and skills to successfully pass industry-standard certification examinations, including COMP-TIA A+, Cisco Certified Networking Associate (CCNA), and Microsoft Network Specialist examination. - Prepare the student to gain entry-level employment as an Information Technology professional
+- Provide the student with the theory and skills to successfully pass industry-standard certification examinations. - Prepare the student to gain entry-level employment as an Information Technology professional